 One potential explanation for the lack of intra-guild predation subgraphs is one of feasibility.
 An equilibrium point would be feasible if all species had positive densities.
 In the present study I have not considered feasibility constraints, as I chose not to impose any particular equation structure, rather relying on the general case of a predator dependent functional response.
 It is possible that for species to maintain positive densities in an intra-guild predation framework there are constraints on the magnitude of the elements of the Jacobian, and that region of “parameter space” could be smaller than the region that is considered stable.

 Alternatively, constraints could be imposed at higher levels of organization.
 As different subgraphs are assembled into larger networks, there could be interactions among them, which alter their probability of being stable.
 The next step in understanding the relationship between motifs and stability will be to learn how the stability properties of the three-node configurations scale up to larger networks.
 I expect that, in general, networks with subgraph patterns that show over-representation of subgraphs that are more quasi sign-stable should themselves be more stable.

-(2014)
+Recent work has highlighted the role of trophic coherence in stabilizing large food webs (Johnson et al. 2014).
+Trophic coherence is a measure of the homogeneity of the distribution of the trophic distances between predators and their prey.
+A linear food chain, where species A eats B, B eats C, and C eats D, is a perfectly coherent web.
+Johnson et al. (2014) showed that stability increases with size and complexity in food webs that are trophically coherent.
+Therefore it is worth noting that those subgraphs that are most stable, the tritrophic chain, apparent competition, and direct competition are those that are trophically coherent.
+If webs that are more coherent are more stable, then webs built with coherent components should be more stable.

+Like the pattern of subgraphs in food webs, trophic coherence may be explained by the two hypotheses of constraints on the assembly of the web, or intrinsic benefits of the structure.
+Johnson et al. (2014) suggest that adaptations for feeding on a given species may be more helpful for preying upon other species at a similar trophic level, evoking the idea of constraints on assembly of the web.
+The observed frequency of subgraphs may then be the result of such feeding preferences and the apparent relationship between stability and frequency only coincidental.
+One could also imagine that species vary in how they choose prey and when species feeding preferences lead to the increase of s1, s4, and s5 subgraphs the coherence of the web and therefore its stability increases.
+The observed pattern would then result from a combination of constraints on assembly and the intrinsic properties of the subgraphs (stability).